NYPL/dgx-patron-creator-service/README.md

   - [helmet](https://helmetjs.github.io/docs/) - The npm module to improve security.
   - [yamljs](https://www.npmjs.com/package/yamljs) - The npm module helps convert the YAML swagger documentation to JSON format and vice versa.

+## Configuration

+To setup the app configuration. copy the `.env.example` file to `.env` and update the necessary configuration parameters.

+You need credentials for making a successful API call to NYPL's Simplied Card Creator and AWS credentials to connect to Kinesis.

+Please contact [NYPL's Simplied Card Creator team](https://github.com/NYPL-Simplified/card-creator) if you need the credentials.

 ## Install and Run